xmhuang0611/tech-compass/components/tc-api/api-design.md

 - Each user can only have one active rating per solution
 - If a user submits a new rating, it will update their existing rating
-- Rating scores must be between 1 and 5, if user only provides a comment, rating will be set to 0
+- Rating scores must be between 1 and 5 as integer, do not allow other rating scores
+- Rating comment is optional

 ### 2.3 Comments Management